nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

 is "Where are you directing your energy?".

-Every word, or thought, or image that we add to the informational soup becomes part of this sea of ideas we all swim and breathe in.
+Every word, or thought, or image that we add to our informational soup becomes part of this sea of ideas we all swim and breathe in.